 I love Christmas as much as the next person, but that doesn’t make me immune to the holiday stress we all feel this time of year.
 Christmas is amazing and fun, but it’s also expensive and stressful and time-consuming.
 Am I right?
-This year I’m trying to battle that stress by entering the holidays in the right frame of mind.
-I’m sharing some tips today so you can do the same and reduce stress during the holidays.
+This year I’m trying to battle that holiday stress by entering the season in the right frame of mind.
+I’m sharing some tips today so you can do the same and reduce holiday stress.

 Don’t let your stress result from the fact that it’s December 23rd and you haven’t finished (or started) your Christmas shopping.
 The shopping is something that can easily be done early, so get that out of the way first.